 All of the files are expected to be one-column text files, with a first row with a header.
 The header will not be used for "ID.txt", "Chrom.txt", or "Pos.txt", but the header will be used as the name of the array/subject for the CGH data files.

-You have to specify one, and only one, of MAList, RDatafilename, textfilename, path.
+You have to specify one, and only one, of MAList, RDatafilename, textfilename, excludefiles cloneinfosep cloneinfoquote Argument to read. table if reading a cloneinfo file.
+Note: this is NOT used if reading a text file given in textfilename.